-Allowing for circulation, a parking space takes up approximately 35m2.
-The Austroads Guide to Traffic Management indicates that land and construction costs per parking bay range from \$50,000 to \$126,000.22
+At grade parking areas consume approximately 35m2 of space.
+The Austroads Guide to Traffic Management indicates that land and construction costs per parking bay range from \$50,000 to \$126,000.

-Parking spaces represent significant opportunity costs, taking up land that could otherwise be used for open space, other transport modes or higher, more productive uses.
+Parking spaces represent significant opportunity costs, taking up land that could otherwise by used for open space, other transport modes or higher, more productive uses.
 Provision of parking with development increases development costs, which are then passed on in goods and services sold.